jeremyckahn/shifty/README.md

 }
 ````

 Yes, having `doubler` filter is useless.
-A more practical use of filters is to add support for more data types.  __Remember, `Tweenable()` only supports `Numbers` out of the box__, but you can add support for strings, functions, or whatever else you might need.
+A more practical use of filters is to add support for more data types.  __Remember, `Tweenable` only supports `Numbers` out of the box__, but you can add support for strings, functions, or whatever else you might need.
 The `px` and `color` extensions work by filtering string values into numbers before each tween step, and then back again after the tween step.

 Building Shifty
 ---

-In the root directory, there is a file called build.sh.
+In the root directory, there is a file called `build.sh`.
 Just do this to build the project on the command line:

 ````shell
 $: sh build.sh